 Abigail Boyle was born and trained in New Zealand, joining the Royal New Zealand Ballet in 2005.
 She has received plaudits for her performances in both classical and contemporary works, and during her decade with the company has inspired many choreographers to create roles especially for her.

-2015 has seen Abigail perform as both Mercedes and the Queen of the Dryads in Don Quixote, and creating roles in Andrew Simmons’ Dear Horizon and Neil Ieremia’s Passchendaele, for the RNZB’s critically acclaimed Salute tour with the New Zealand Army Band.
+2015 has seen Abigail perform as both Mercedes and the Queen of the Dryads in Don Quixote, and create roles in Andrew Simmons’ Dear Horizon and Neil Ieremia’s Passchendaele, for the RNZB’s critically acclaimed Salute tour with the New Zealand Army Band.
 Most recently, she created the role of Helena in Liam Scarlett’s A Midsummer Night’s Dream.